The 19th Lake Tahoe

 the expo you may pick up your shirt at the finish line and your race number at

-morning.
+start line.
 Marathon buses go around the East side of the lake via Incline Village

-and do not go through town.
+and do not go up the race course.

 The back of your race bib will have the bus

 schedule and a lot of other important information.

 Bring your camera, and prepare to be

 impressed by the sheer beauty of the course.
 There is little chance of a PR

 because this course will be all you can handle, so enjoy the day, the beauty,